Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Data-driven computation of Information Transfer

+${\bf K}\in\mathbb{R}^{K\times K}$ is the robust Koopman operator and $\lambda$ is the regularization parameter which depends on the bounds of the process and measurement noise.

-We use ${\bf \Psi}(z) = z$, so that the robust Koopman operator obtained from the optimization problem (\ref{rob_eqv}) gives the system matrix.
-Let $\bar A=\bf K\in \mathbb{R}^{N\times N}$ be the estimated system dynamics obtained using optimization formulation (\ref{rob_eqv}).
+We use ${\bf \Psi}(z) = z$, so that $\bar A=\bf K\in \mathbb{R}^{N\times N}$ is the estimated system dynamics obtained using optimization formulation (\ref{rob_eqv}).
 Under the assumption that the initial covariance matrix is $\bar \Sigma(0)$, the propagation of the covariance matrix under the estimated system dynamics $\bar A$ is given by